pmundkur/CompCert/rv32/README-rv32.txt

       riscv64-unknown-elf
     to
       riscv32-unknown-elf
-    This will allow you to install 32-bit pk along-side 64-bit pk.
+    This will allow you to install the 32-bit pk along-side the 64-bit pk.

   Then run make clean && make && make install.